 1. Will you receive mentoring from other agents?

 Especially if you’re just starting out in real estate, you’ll want to make sure there are more experienced agents around you that can help with finding leads, closing different kinds of transactions, and developing a network in your market.
 If you’re a woman, you might want to consider joining a brokerage that has a track record of mentoring women in real estate and providing leadership and advancement opportunities for new women real estate agents.

 2. Does your brokerage offer any extra benefits?

 Our research shows that less than a quarter of brokerages offer benefits to agents — despite the fact that 83 percent of brokerages struggle to retain talent.
 This could be a good bargaining tool to consider as you negotiate at a new brokerage.
 Here are some benefits you might consider inquiring about:

 - 401(k) contributions

 - Paid continuing education opportunities

-Our research shows that agents who stay updated on best practices can earn more than double agents who don’t.
-Finding a brokerage that has a culture of staying current with technology and strategies will push you to be more innovative yourself — which can have a huge impact on your earnings.
+Our research shows that agents who invest in professional development can almost more than double agents who don’t.
+Finding a brokerage that values professional development and will push you to be more innovative yourself — which can have a huge impact on your earnings.

 Choose a brokerage that will help you earn more